IBM/nodejs-in-notebooks/README.md

  * visualizing data,
  * sharing data between Python and Node.js.

-No notebook changes should be required to complete all steps.
+> You should be able to run all cells one at a time without making any changes.
+Do not use run all.

 ***